sebwylleman/CV/README.md

 **01 Founders** (09-2022 to 10-2022)

 As a student at 01 Founders, I thrived under pressure with weekly exams and weekend group pairing work.
 Despite having only two weeks of coding experience, I challenged myself to create a Sudoku game.
 The program emphasized fundamental skills and thinking algorithmically, which encouraged me to use visual aids like diagrams and flow charts to problem-solve.

 The experience provided me with an excellent introduction to programming and allowed me to develop technical skills in Go, as well as my collaboration, communication, and version control skills.
 I found mentorship by some students who were more experienced, but I equally mentored others, which cemented my knowledge.

 The absence of coaches and lectures encouraged peer-to-peer learning and seeking help from fellow students.
 Completing a set of challenges each day while googling or asking around for help from other students doing the same exercises was our day-to-day routine.

-I finished among the top performers and was offered a place in the 2-year full-time learning program.
-However, I decided to pursue employment sooner with Makers.
-The experience taught me that I could become proficient in math logic despite not having practiced it for years.

 Overall, the 01 Founders program was a valuable experience that helped me develop my technical skills, collaboration, communication, and version control skills while providing an introduction to programming.

 ## Skills

-\_Your previous experience is really important.
-You will need to make it really clear to someone who has not worked in your field before exactly how your experience will be useful in software development.

-Consider skills relevent to software development.
-Then consider projects you've worked on before Makers that you feel proud of and/or you think are relevent to technology.
-Good examples clearly explain the impact you've had\_

 #### Communication